egor7/blog-1/csv/csv.md

 $ csvsql --query "select Region, SUM(Population) AS Population FROM worldcitiespop GROUP BY Region ORDER BY Population DESC LIMIT 10" worldcitiespop.csv
 ```

-There are several other open source tools that were built to run SQL statements on CSV files.
-I also evaluated two packages that were written in GO.
+Several other open-source tools run SQL statements on CSV files.
+I also evaluated two packages written in Go.

 ```bash
 $ textql -header -sql "select Region, SUM(Population) AS Population FROM worldcitiespop GROUP BY Region ORDER BY Population DESC LIMIT 10" worldcitiespop.csv